ambrish-kd/Python-Mini-Projects/Calendar/README.md

-# Calculate Age
+# Calendar

-This script prints 12 months calendar of input year between 1 and 9999.
+This script prints a 12-month calendar of input years between 1 and 9999.

 ## Prerequisites